r4victor/tenthousandmeters/content/blog/python_bts_11.md

 Date: 2021-06-22 6:06
 Tags: Python behind the scenes, Python, CPython

 If you ask me to name the most misunderstood feature of Python, I will answer without a second thought: the Python import system.
 Just remember how many times you used relative imports and got something like `ImportError: attempted relative import with no known parent package`; or tried to figure out how to structure a project so that all the imports work correctly; or hack `sys.path` when you couldn't find a better solution.
-Many Python programmers had such experiences.
-A number of popular questions on StackOverflow, like [Importing files from different folder](https://stackoverflow.com/questions/4383571/importing-files-from-different-folder) (1822 votes), [Relative imports in Python 3](https://stackoverflow.com/questions/16981921/relative-imports-in-python-3) (1064 votes) and [Relative imports for the billionth time](https://stackoverflow.com/questions/14132789/relative-imports-for-the-billionth-time) (993 votes), is a good inidcator of that.
+Every Python programmer experienced something like this, and popular StackOverflow questions, such us [Importing files from different folder](https://stackoverflow.com/questions/4383571/importing-files-from-different-folder) (1822 votes), [Relative imports in Python 3](https://stackoverflow.com/questions/16981921/relative-imports-in-python-3) (1064 votes) and [Relative imports for the billionth time](https://stackoverflow.com/questions/14132789/relative-imports-for-the-billionth-time) (993 votes), are a good indicator of that.

-The goal of this post is to get the full picture of the Python import system and understand the reasoning behind its design.
-We'll see what exactly happens when Python executes an import statement, and this, I hope, will help you solve the import problems much more effectively or avoid them altogether.
+The Python import system doesn't just seem complicated – it is complicated.
+So even though the [documentation](https://docs.python.org/3/reference/import.html) is really good, it doesn't give you the full picture of what's going on.
+The only way to get such a picture is to study what happens behind the scenes when Python executes an import statement.
+And that's what we're going to do today.

+## The action plan

+Before we begin, let me present you a more detailed version of our plan.
+First, we'll discuss the core concepts of the import system: modules, submodules, packages, `from <> import <>` statements, relative imports, and so on.
+Then we'll see how different import statements desugar into calls to the `__import__()` function and study how the default implementation of `__import__()` works.
+Finally, we'll discuss common import pitfalls and how to avoid them.
 Let's go!

 ## Modules and module objects